POSITION TITLE: Media & Communications Assistant – Team Lead

 - Increased understanding and awareness of brand and reputation management, both personal and institutional.

 - Increased ability to grow and manage online communities and diplomatically resolve online conflict.

 MANDATORY TRAINING DATES:

-- April/May (TBD) – Media & Communications Team Training
+- End of April/ Beginning of May (TBD) – Media & Communications Team Training

 - August – Joint Training for Fall/Winter Peers